ecvsgl/LibraryAPI/README.md

 Well, this project is - at this state - half cooked.
 Next, I will implement a log-in mechanism, then the API requests will all be made by a session-token.
 First, I had a ID/PW hashing then matching it with a ID/PW hash on a user DB, but currently I am looking for a way to do it via Spring Boot Security.
 Then, I will make a simple web interface to use the API.
 At the end, I plan to have it all containerized including DB.

+## How to try the project?

+First, `git clone` the repository.
+Then, run the LibraryProjectApplication.java class.
+Since the project is on Spring Boot, Tomcat will launch and then you can place requests at your 8080 port.